William J. Ripple: Research

 William Ripple is the author of more than 100 peer-reviewed scientific articles, most of which deal with trophic cascades.

 Ripple, along with his frequent coauthor, Robert Beschta, have studied, published, and publicized the positive impact that gray wolves have had on the Yellowstone National Park ecosystem since their reintroduction in 1995 and 1996.
 These studies were featured in National Geographic Magazine, Discover Magazine, Smithsonian Magazine, and Scientific American.
 Their research was also featured in the William Stolzenburg book, Where the Wild Things Were: Life, Death, and Ecological Wreckage in a Land of Vanishing Predators, and the documentary film Lords of Nature: Living in a Land of Great Predators.

 Ripple's research carries a large focus on the gray wolf, particularly in the Greater Yellowstone Ecosystem, but has also studied the impact of other large North American predators, such as the cougar (Puma concolor).
 He has coauthored papers with other scientists in the field of trophic cascades and apex predators, including an exhaustive review of the status and ecological impacts of the world's 31 largest mammalian carnivores.
 He led an international team of scientists reviewing the status and ecological effects of the world's largest herbivores.
 Ripple has also applied trophic cascade theory to the subject of the Pleistocene megafaunal extinctions.
 The hypothesis being that North American Pleistocene megafauna existed at low population densities, primarily limited by the apex predators of the time.
 The arrival of a novel and essentially invasive top predator (humans) could have driven these predator-limited populations to extinction.

 More recently, William Ripple has participated in publications addressing issues that are not immediately related to the subject of trophic cascades.
 Many of these articles deal with climate change.
 One such article, published in the journal Nature Climate Change, advocates for reducing the total ruminant population in global agriculture as a means to combat anthropogenic climate change.
 Because methane is an important greenhouse gas, reducing a leading source of human-driven methane emissions such as those from ruminants could have a significant role to play in efforts to mitigate climate change.
 Ripple also co-authored an assessment of the carbon opportunity cost of animal-sourced food production and a study on the climate mitigation potential of substituting beans for beef.
+In 2023, Ripple led a study describing the risks associated with climate feedback loops.